robertpakalns/redline-client/README.md

 * xip for Kirka.io
 * Voxtulate Client (robertpakalns) for core features
 * Juice Client (irrvlo) for additional features
-* PVT and CarrySheriff for the client assets
+* PVT, CarrySheriff, and Lightbulb for the client assets
 * slavcp for enject

 In partnership with Kirka.io clan [`ImOn_Smoko`](https://discord.gg/BBchaJvZVU)